Sandhya Raga

 Sandhya Raga is a 1966 Indian Kannada-language film directed by A. C. Narasimha Murthy and co-produced by him alongside A. Prabhakara Rao.
-The film stars Rajkumar, Udaykumar, Narasimharaju and K. S. Ashwath.
+The film stars Dr. Rajkumar, Bharathi Vishnuvardhan, Udaykumar, Narasimharaju and K. S. Ashwath.
 The musical score was composed by G. K. Venkatesh.

-The famous song Nambide Ninna Naadadevathe features three versions: one sung by M. Balamurali Krishna, another by Pt.
-Bhimsen Joshi (during the climax), and a female version by S.Janaki.
+The famous song "Nambide Ninna Naadadevathe" features three versions: one sung by M. Balamuralikrishna, another by Bhimsen Joshi (during the climax), and a female version by S. Janaki.
 Director S. K Bhagawan revealed that, though he directed the film, he was not officially credited for it.
-He also mentioned that A. N. Krishna Rao and Beechi had co- written the dialogues with him for the film.
-The film is based on the novel of same name by A. N. Krishna Rao.
+He also mentioned that A. N. Krishna Rao and Beechi had co-written the dialogues with him for the film.
+The film is based on the novel of same name by Rao.

 Plot

 Sandhya Raga follows the journey of Lakshmana (portrayed by Rajkumar), who rejects the conventional pursuits of fame and wealth in favor of the challenging yet fulfilling path of mastering music.
 Ultimately, his dedication to the ares wins the admiration of music connoisseurs.
 The film is based A. N. Krishna Rao's novel of the same name.